 (2) Where a partnership has to the knowledge of the plaintiff been dissolved before an action against the firm is begun, the writ must be served on every person within the jurisdiction sought to be made liable in the action.

+[Rule 3 amended in Gazette 28 Jun 2011 p.
+2552.]

 4. Notice of capacity in which person is served

 Where a writ is issued against a firm, and is served as directed by Rule 3, every person upon whom it is served shall be informed by notice in writing given at the time of such service whether he is served as a partner or as a person having the control or management of the partnership business, or in both characters.
 In default of such notice, the person served shall be deemed to be served as a partner.